lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 .. figure:: /_static/portal_tut04_step02a.png
 	:name: portal_tut04_step02a

 2.2.
 Notice in the sky image at left (above) that not all galaxies appear to be marked with a square as a returned object.
 (You might have to use the magnifying glass icon with the + sign at upper left to zoom in).
 This seems to suggest that objects are missing from the results table, when in fact not all returned objects are shown with markers in the sky image.

 2.3.
-In the table view, add a constraint of `radial_offset < 0.03` as shown below, and see how the sky image plot updates to show that all extended members of the rich galaxy cluster were returned by the query (below).
+In the table view, add a constraint of "radial_offset < 0.03" as shown below, and see how the sky image plot updates to show that all extended members of the rich galaxy cluster were returned by the query (below).
 So the fact that above, not all are marked with icons, is not an issue for concern.
+(To view the results as shown on the screenshot below, you need to select "Bi-view Tables" on the upper right, and click on the "Coverage" tab to bring it into view.)

 .. figure:: /_static/portal_tut04_step02b.png
 	:name: portal_tut04_step02b